techquest/isw-payment-sdk-android/README.md

 ## Payment SDK for Android

-Interswitch payment SDK allows you accept payments from customers within your mobile application.
+Interswitch payment SDK allows you to accept payments from customers within your mobile application.
 The first step to ​using the ​Android SDK is to register as a merchant.
 This is described [here] (http://merchantxuat.interswitchng.com/paymentgateway/getting-started/overview/sign-up-as-a-merchant)